This page describes all the commands supported by TataruBook.

 1. First consider the field content as index, if the record corresponding to this index exists, then directly use this index value without conversion.
 For example, if there exists a record with an index of 666, then the entered 666 will be interpreted directly as an index - even if there are other records with a name that is 666, they will be ignored.

 2. if the record corresponding to that index does not exist, then look for a unique record with a name equal to or containing the contents of the field.
 If found, convert the field contents to the index of this record.
-This process is shown in the example above.
+This process is shown in the examples using import and insert commands above.

 3. If there is no record with a name equal to or containing the contents of the field, or if more than one record is found, then execution fails and an error is reported.
 For example, if there are two accounts table records with the names Sharlayan Bank current and Sharlayan workplace pension, then an error is reported when the lookup field content is Sharlayan because TataruBook cannot determine which index corresponds to it.